hlissner/evil-multiedit/README.md

 (evil-ex-define-cmd "ie[dit]" 'evil-multiedit-ex-match)
 ```

-Once regions are highlighted, edit them however you like. `x`, `c`, `d`, insert edits;
+Once regions are highlighted, changes are mirrored across them all.
-changes will be mirrored across all multiedit regions.

-Many evil-mode motions/operators will have special behavior while the cursor is in an edit
+Many evil-mode motions/operators will have slightly different behavior while
-region:
+evil-multiedit is active or the cursor is in an iedit region:

 * `D`: clear the region
 * `C`: clear to end-of-region and go into insert mode
 * `A`: go into insert mode at end-of-region
 * `I`: go into insert mode at start-of-region
 * `V`: select the region
+* `$`: go to end-of-region
+* `0`/`^`: go to start-of-region
 * `gg`/`G`: go to the first/last region

 To disable these, set `evil-multiedit-dwim-motion-keys` to `nil` before loading